 Development and debug kernels produce more useful kernel panic logs.
-Consider downloading and installing the KernelDebugKit from development.
+Consider downloading and installing the KernelDebugKit from developer.apple.com when debugging a problem.
 To activate a development kernel, the boot argument kcsuffix=development should be added.
 Use the uname -a command to ensure that the current loaded kernel is a development (or a debug) kernel.